-By following a training in video editing, you quickly realize that it doesn't take much to take a mundane video to the next level.
+By following a training in Toronto in video editing, you quickly realize that it doesn't take much to take a mundane video to the next level.
 To do this, just add some effects such as light leaks.
 These are indeed colored shapes, luminous halos that can appear on the image depending on the angle of capture.
 These are above all very aesthetic effects which are the result of an unwanted entry of light.
 However, it is possible to create them artificially.
 Here's how.

 Light leaks for transitions